Fatemeh Kazemi, Levon Kafafian, and Levani at the opening reception of The Bride Has Gone to Pick Flowers. Photo by Leo Ng.

 601 West 26th St, NYC

-For the 11th edition of NADA New York, CUE Art presents a collaborative altar by Levon Kafafian, Fatemeh Kazemi, and Levani of the group exhibition The Bride Has Gone to Pick Flowers, curated by Lila Nazemian.
+For the 11th edition of NADA New York, CUE Art presents work by Levon Kafafian, Fatemeh Kazemi, and Levani, the three artists in the group exhibition The Bride Has Gone to Pick Flowers, curated by Lila Nazemian and currently on view at CUE until May 10, 2025.

 Through multidisciplinary practices, the artists delve into the rich tapestry of rituals from the Caucasus region, reimagining these traditions through a speculative and queer lens.
 The work on view at NADA takes the form of a new collaborative installation: an altar with elements from all three artists.
-It positions cultural traditions from the artists’ homelands of Armenia, Iran, and Georgia that are in constant flux rather than static.
+It positions cultural traditions from the artists’ homelands of Armenia, Iran, and Georgia not as static inherited forms of being, but as practices that are negotiable and constantly in flux.

-The artists create spaces for rituals from these cultures to be shaped by the dynamic exchange of ideas and the porous nature of boundaries.
-In various ways, the artists contemplate cultural evolution through self and communal reflection, considering how their shared customs—many informed by pre-Abrahamic beliefs such as Zoroastrianism—became intertwined with later religious and cultural practices to shape the rituals prevalent in the ceremonies of both home countries and diasporic communities.
-They also consider the present and future by reorienting, speculating, dreaming, and—crucially—queering inherited rituals in ways that embrace or reintroduce notions of fluidity and exchange.
+The artists create a shared space for rituals from these cultures to be shaped by the dynamic exchange of ideas and the porous nature of boundaries.
+In various ways, they contemplate cultural evolution through self and communal reflection, considering how shared customs from the Caucasus—many informed by pre-Abrahamic beliefs such as Zoroastrianism—became intertwined with later religious and cultural practices to shape the rituals prevalent in the ceremonies of both their home countries and diasporic communities.
+Through this work, they invite us to consider the present and future by reorienting, speculating upon, dreaming about, and—crucially—queering inherited traditions in ways that embrace or reintroduce notions of fluidity and exchange.

-Read more about the artists and their work below, and learn more about NADA New York here.
+Read more about the artists below, and learn how to attend NADA New York here.

 About the Artists